werdnakof/Operating-System-Notes/virtualization/paging.md

 OS usually keeps a _per-process_ data structure known as a **_page table_**.

-Page table stores address translations for each of the pages in the address space, and its respective physical memory address space each page resides
+Page table stores address translations for each of the pages in the address space, and its respective physical memory address space

 Imagine the process with that tiny address space (64 bytes) is performing a memory access: